 We bring decades of experience to the effort – accumulated from over a collective century of working in all aspects of the criminal justice system.
 We used to be cops and prosecutors, but now we have switched sides to defend the accused.2

-In this article, we provide an introduction to the problem of mistaken identity in California criminal cases.
+In this article, we provide an introduction to the problem of being wrongly accused of mistaken identity in California criminal cases.
 We cover:

 - 1. What is mistaken eyewitness identification?